microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getyammeractivityusercounts.md

 Get the trends on the number of unique users who posted, read, and liked Yammer messages.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Yammer Activity](https://support.office.com/client/Yammer-activity-c7c9f938-5b8e-4d52-b1a2-c7c32cb2312a).
+> For details about different report views and names, see [Office 365 Reports - Yammer Activity](https://support.office.com/client/Yammer-activity-c7c9f938-5b8e-4d52-b1a2-c7c32cb2312a).

 ## Permissions